Putter Loft is important when it comes

 Again I would venture to suggest that the average golfer would have little idea of the dynamic loft created by his or her stroke.

 So what should you do and should you really care?
-It is my opinion that you should try to equate the static loft and the dynamic loft of your putter as best you can so that they are the same at address and impact.
+It is my opinion that you should try to equate the static and dynamic loft of your putter as best you can so that they are the same at address and impact.

 This means having your hands level with the putter head at setup.
 If you use a forward press to trigger your stroke, keep it to a minimum.